cuizhensdws/SFMF/README.md

 # SFMF
-SFMF is a method to predict novel lncRNA-disease associations
+SFMF is a method to predict novel lncRNA-disease associations, we upload its function.